0%

 Lambdas are created using the lambda keyword or the -> syntax.
 They enforce strict argument handling and return behavior.

-In this example, we define a Lambda that behaves similarly to the Proc.
-However, if we try to call the Lambda with the wrong number of arguments, an ArgumentError will be raised.
+If we try to call the Lambda with the wrong number of arguments, an

 Unlike Procs, Lambdas have a stricter interpretation of return statements.
 When a Lambda encounters a return statement, it only returns from the Lambda itself, whereas a Proc would return from the surrounding context as well.